hirano00o/edy/README.md

-                                   Available operator is =,<=,<,>=,>,between,begins_with,exists,in,contains --projection value, --pj value  Identifies and retrieve the attributes that you want. ex. --projection "Age, Email, Birthplace" --help, -h                      show help (default: false)
+                                   Available operator is =,<=,<,>=,>,between,begins_with,exists,in,contains --projection value, --pj value  Identifies and retrieve the attributes that you want. ex. --projection "Age, Email, Birthplace" --output value, -o value        Output format to show the result.
+                                   Available format is JSON, csv.
+Default is JSON --help, -h                      show help (default: false)
 ```